-As proposed, the extraction plan/design for the gravel pit is not consistent with the goals and objectives above or the intent of the Generally Industrial future land use designation.
+As proposed, the revised extraction plan/design for the gravel pit is not consistent with the goals and objectives above or the intent of the Generally Industrial future land use designation.

-With the following conditions in this resolution, the project will be substantially consistent with the Comprehensive Plan since it ensures that the site can be redeveloped in the future with economically viable land uses that support the multi-modal transportation node (City airport) and are compatible with the Menard Sports Center and existing and future residential and commercial uses along the new Clapp Road extension.
+However, with the following conditions proposed by staff and the conditions of approval still in affect from the previous approvals, the project will be substantially consistent with the Comprehensive Plan since it ensures that the site can be redeveloped in the future with economically viable land uses that support the multi-modal transportation node (City airport) and are compatible with the Menard Sports Center and existing and future residential and commercial uses along the new Clapp Road extension.
+It will also limit the hours where noise will be generated that may negatively impact the nearby residential properties.